jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 RoleModel stands out because of its Craftsmanship Academy: a program where people with basic coding experience are trained to eventually become software "craftsmen."

+Becoming a "craftsman" is the RoleModel equivalent of becoming a senior developer, but the difference is how it's achieved.
+Ordinarily, a developer becomes a senior developer when he's worked long enough.
+However, one only becomes a craftsman when they've mastered the craft of programming.

 hopes to never have to put together a resumé because of this.
 RoleModel software was founded by my friend's dad, Mr. Auer.
 Within two years of meeting Mr. Woods, Mr. Auer knew